bondagit/aes67-linux-daemon/README.md

 * build and deploy the WebUI
 * build the AES67 daemon

-## Run the regression tests ##
-To run daemon regression tests install the ALSA RAVENNA/AES67 kernel module with:

-      sudo insmod 3rdparty/ravenna-alsa-lkm/driver/MergingRavennaALSA.ko

-setup the kernel parameters with:

-      sudo sysctl -w net/ipv4/igmp_max_memberships=66

-make sure that no instances of the aes67-daemon are running, enter the [tests](daemon/tests) subdirectory and run:

-      ./daemon-test -p

-**_NOTE:_** when running regression tests make sure that no other Ravenna mDNS sources are advertised on the network because this will affect the results.
-Regression tests run on loopback interface but Avahi ignores the interface parameter set and will forward to the daemon the sources found on all network interfaces.

 ## Run the platform compatibility test ##
 <a name="test"></a>
 Before attempting to use the AES67 daemon on a specific host or board it's highly recommended to run the platform test.
-These tests can be executed using the [run\_test.sh](run_test.sh) script.
+This test can be executed using the [run\_test.sh](run_test.sh) script.
 See [script notes](#notes).

-The script allows a user to test a specific configuration and it can be used to ensure that the daemon will be able to operate smoothly with such config on the selected platform.
+The script allows a user to test a specific configuration and it can be used to ensure that the daemon will be able to operate smoothly with such config on the current platform.

       Usage run_test.sh sample_format sample_rate channels duration
            sample_format can be one of S16_LE, S24_3LE, S32_LE